 Today, you can enter the Abbey on a donation basis which is recommended at £2.
 Don’t forget to see the view from the top!
 I would have, but it was stormy weather and heavy rain that day.

 Bath Abbey is open from 9.30 am – 5.30 pm Mondays, 9 am – 5.30 pm Tuesday to Friday, 9 am – 6 pm Saturdays, and limited opening times on Sundays.
 Entry is by donation which is suggested at £2.

 11. Stroll along the Pulteney Bridge, Wier and Parade Gardens

-In these gardens theres a floral centrepiece as a memorial to Jane Austen.
+In these gardens, there are floral centerpieces as a memorial to Jane Austen.
 A must for any fan!

-The Parade Gardens cost £1.50 per adult to enter in peak season (May – September) and free in winter (October – April).
+You need a ticket to visit The Parade Gardens in the peak season (May – September) but they are free in winter (October – April).
 Opening times are subject to season and weather conditions.

 12. Gaze at the art galleries in The Holburne Museum & visit Sydney Pleasure garden

 If you head down Great Pulteney Street, you can see the Holburne Museum in a statement Georgian property.